exercism/go/concepts/http-client/about.md

 	}
 }
 ```

 Here we send a `"Hello, World!"` message, as type `"text/plain"` to a url given as input to `client` function.

 ### Do method

 `func (c *Client) Do(req *Request) (*Response, error)`
-To avoid possible problems that might occur for using different methods for different requests and to follow a DRY approach, Go has a single method that can be used instead of all the methods mentioned above.
+Using `Do` method, you can send `GET`, `POST`, and `HEAD` requests.
 This method takes an `*http.Request` and sends a request to the server according to the variables set in the request.
 Consider the example below as a substitue for above examples:

 ```go
 func client(url, method string) {
 	client := &http.Client{}